tridactyl/tridactyl/contributing.md

 -   newtab.template.html: Tridactyl's newtab page, without its content.
 -   themes/\*: Css files for each theme.
 -   typedoc: Typedoc templates and css.

+# Build Process

+Building Tridactyl is done with `npm run build`.
+This makes npm run [scripts/build.sh](https://github.com/tridactyl/tridactyl/blob/master/scripts/build.sh), which performs the following steps:

+-   Running the [macro preprocessor](https://github.com/tridactyl/tridactyl/blob/master/scripts/excmds_macros.py) to turn `src/excmds.ts` into `src/.excmds_background.ts` and `src/.excmds_content.ts` (see the "The macros" section for more info).
+-   Running the [metadata-generation](https://github.com/tridactyl/tridactyl/blob/master/compiler/gen_metadata.ts) which just re-injects type information and comment strings into Tridactyl's code in order to make them available to Tridactyl at runtime.
+It also checks what themes are available at compile time and adds this information to the metadata.
+-   Running webpack in order to compile Tridactyl down to one file per entry point.
+-   Generating the newtab, author and tutorial pages with custom scripts and the documentation using typedoc.
+-   Importing CSS files and embedding resources (other CSS files, base64 pictures) into them wherever they're needed

 # Code of conduct